-Destination: Italy – Puglia
+Destination: Italy – Apulia

 Archaeological findings testify that Salento was already populated since the Paleolithic era.
-In historical times, Puglia was inhabited by the Messapi, while Taranto was a city of Magna Grecia founded by the Spartans.
+In historical times, Apulia was inhabited by the Messapi, while Taranto was a city of Magna Grecia founded by the Spartans.
 Following the defeat of the Samnites, the region was conquered by the Romans in the third century BC.
-Much later, during the crusades, Puglia, thanks to the port of the city of Brindisi, became a strategic area: from here it was possible to embark to leave on a mission to free Jerusalem.
-The region was first Norman, then Angevin and finally Aragonese.
+Much later, during the crusades, Apulia, thanks to the port of the city of Brindisi, became a strategic area: from here it was possible to embark to leave on a mission to free Jerusalem.
+The region was first Norman, then Angevin, and finally Aragonese.
 After that, before the unification of Italy, it passed from the Habsburgs to the Bourbons.

 Its territory is almost entirely flat, except for the Gargano peninsula, the only mountainous area in this region of Southern Italy.
 Here the landscape is dominated by vineyards and olive groves.
 Those of Salento are particularly well known because their cultivation has changed the profile of the region.

 From north to south, six geographical regions follow one another gradually, without sharp contrasts: the Gargano, the Dauno Sub-Apennines, the Tavoliere delle Puglie, the Murge, the Tarantino Ionic Arch and the Salento.
-With its 834 km of coastline, including the Tremiti islands, Puglia is the third Italian region for coastal lenght after Sicily and Sardinia.
-The coast of the Gargano is generally rocky, but has numerous coves with sandy beaches.
+With its 834 km of coastline, including the Tremiti islands, Puglia is the third Italian region for coastal length after Sicily and Sardinia.
+The coast of the Gargano is generally rocky but has numerous coves with sandy beaches.

-Puglia boasts a wonderful Mediterranean climate which makes it an ideal holiday destination for most of the year.
+Apulia boasts a wonderful Mediterranean climate which makes it an ideal holiday destination for most of the year.
 Spring comes early and is generally hot and sunny, with temperatures rising up to 20 ° C in April.
 Summer is long, hot and dry and lasts from late May to late September.
 Temperatures usually rise around 30-35 ° C in July and August.
 The sea warms up wonderfully making swimming and bathing very pleasant.
 Autumn arrives between October and November with climate remaining hot above 20 ° C, still good for bathing.
-The winter months can be a little rainy, but with an average temperatures of about 10-15 ° C.
+The winter months can be a little rainy, but with an average temperature of about 10-15 ° C.